What is a Facelift?

 No matter how hard we try to fight it with various creams and over-the-counter treatments, the skin on the face loses its natural elasticity as it ages.
 As years of sun exposure and gravity continue to add up, the face betrays our years with sagging cheeks and jowls, deep wrinkles around the nose and mouth, and sagging neck skin.
-All of these developments can be reversed with a simple facelift (rhytidectomy), one of the most popular cosmetic procedures available today.
+All of these developments can be reversed with a simple facelift, technically known as rhytidectomy.
+Facelift surgery is one of the most popular cosmetic procedures available today.

 When considering facelift surgery it is important to take a number of factors into consideration.
 First and foremost, successful cosmetic surgery depends on a positive and open relationship between the surgeon and the patient.
-Ensuring you find a physician that is open to addressing and answering your questions is of utmost importance.
-Syracuse face lift surgeon, Dr. Dean DeRoberts, will tailor the procedure to your specific needs and ensure you are comfortable with the details of the procedure and recovery.
+Dr. DeRoberts feels it is of utmost importance to find a physician that is open to addressing and answering your questions.
+Syracuse facelift surgeon, Dr. Dean DeRoberts, will tailor the procedure to your specific needs and ensure you are comfortable with the details of the procedure and recovery.

 Syracuse Facelift: Making the Decision

 If you are considering facelift surgery in Syracuse, NY, the first step is to consult with Dr. Dean DeRoberts.
 He will evaluate whether you are a good candidate for this type of cosmetic procedure.
 He will also outline the process, risks and cost.
 This is the time to ensure your expectations, questions, and concerns are heard and addressed.
 Dr. DeRoberts will ensure that you feel comfortable discussing your concerns and is someone you can trust.
 He is board-certified in this procedure by the American Board of Plastic Surgery, the only accredited board for Plastic Surgery.